Skip to content

 Section titled “Hands-On Exercise: Inventory and Manage a Server”

-Task: Use out-of-band management to inventory and perform basic operations on a server.
+Task: Use out-of-band management to inventory and perform basic operations on a server, then capture the results in a runbook.

 Note: This exercise requires access to a server with IPMI/BMC.
-If you do not have physical hardware, you can practice the Redfish API calls against the DMTF Redfish Mockup Server: docker run -p 8000:8000 dmtf/redfish-mockup-server
+If you do not have physical hardware, you can practice the Redfish API calls against the DMTF Redfish Mockup Server: docker run -p 8000:8000 dmtf/redfish-mockup-server.
+The mockup behaves like a real BMC for read-only operations, which covers most of the steps below.

 Terminal window